 The causes of the physical aspect of sleep paralysis are slightly different depending on the stage of sleep you experience it:

-- Some people experience sleep paralysis while they are initially falling asleep.
-The body naturally relaxes, and you would normally lose consciousness.
+- Some people experience sleep paralysis at the start of the night.
+While falling asleep, the body naturally relaxes and you would normally lose consciousness.
 But if you remain aware that you are falling asleep, your mind can remain alert while the body shuts down.

-- During sleep, you cycle through several different stages.
-During the Rapid Eye Movement (REM) stages you tend to dream more, and the brain ‘switches off’ your muscles.
-One reason is that this prevents you from acting out your dreams in bed.
-Sometimes you might wake up mentally from REM sleep, but the body may take a while to catch up and remain ‘frozen’.
-In that way you will be mentally waking up while still physically paralyzed.
+- Alternatively, it can happen after you have already been asleep.
+During the night you cycle through several different stages of sleep.
+During what’s called the Rapid Eye Movement (REM) stage you tend to dream more vividly, and the brain ‘switches off’ your muscles to prevent you from acting out your dreams, which could of course be dangerous.
+Sometimes you might wake up mentally in the middle of this stage, but the body may take a while to catch up and remain ‘frozen’, leading to the awake experience of sleep paralysis.

 The explanation for why you feel physically paralyzed but awake is one thing, but how does science explain 3 of the main sleep paralysis stories that people report?

-- That there is an intruder in the room
+- That there is an intruder or other ‘presence’ in the room.

-- That there is some kind of sleep paralysis demon pushing down on your chest, strangling or generally frightening you
+- That there is some kind of sleep paralysis demon pushing down on your chest, strangling or doing other unpleasant things to you.

 The first two are usually explained by a combination of three occurrences:

-- During the REM stages of sleep, and the muscle paralysis that comes with it, your breathing is affected.
-It becomes shallower, you might feel a blockage in the airway and when you try to breathe deeply, you may feel that you cannot.
+- During the REM stage of sleep, and the muscle paralysis that comes with it, your breathing is affected.
+It becomes shallower, you might feel a blockage in the airway, and when you try to breathe deeply you may feel that you can’t.
 This can then lead to either the feeling of being strangled, or a presence pushing down on the chest.
 This then feeds into your ‘threat vigilance system’:

-The third kind of happening, the out-of-body experience, is not explained by the activation of the threat system.
-It is explained by the parts of the brain involved in coordinating movement and also working out where the body physically is in space.
-When you are not actually moving, there is a confusion in understanding where your body is, with the result that you feel like you are floating.
+The third kind of happening – the out-of-body experience – isn’t explained by the activation of the threat system.
+It’s explained by the parts of the brain involved in coordinating movement and also working out where the body physically is in space.
+When you’re not actually moving, there is a confusion in understanding where your body is, with the result that you feel like you are floating.